Majority of New Jersey residents supports sports betting

 After the Supreme Court made their decision, the number in favor jumped to about 62 percent of New Jersey adults.
-Approximately 47 percent of those surveyed cited new revenue for the Garden State as the reason for supporting sports betting in New Jersey.
+Approximately 47 percent of those surveyed cited new revenue for the Garden State as the reason for supporting NJ online sports betting.

 The survey itself didn’t separate betting on sports at an Atlantic City casino from placing bets online.
 But given residents’ increasing support for playing online casino games as evidenced by the monthly revenue reports that continually trend up year over year, support for online betting is likely similar.